 CAPTAIN THOMAS EDWARD CREER

-Thomas Edward Creer was educated at St Peters College in Watsons Bay, Sydney,** where Joseph Creer was pilot.
-Thomas spent 4 years working for the Black Diamond line of sailing ships under Captain Henry Simpson, when he was interested in becoming an engineer, but decided he was more interested in navigation, when he travelled to England.
+Thomas Edward Creer was educated at St Peters College in Watsons Bay, Sydney,** where his father, Joseph Creer, was pilot.
+Thomas spent 4 years working for the Black Diamond line of sailing ships under Captain Henry Simpson.He was interested in becoming an engineer, but decided he was more interested in navigation, when he travelled to England.

 After returning to Sydney as second officer, he completed his examinations to become chief officer, and moved to Adelaide, where he joined the barque Kalahome, belonging to Captain Simpson.
 He was then appointed master of the Floral Star, a barquette, in 1875, which was owned by Messrs.
 W.R Cave, Grierson & Wells, trading to New Zealand and interstate ports.